Efren Reyes: Career

-Reyes won the 2005 IPT King of the Hill Eight-ball Shootout, winning $200,000, which was the largest first place prize of any pool tournament at the time.
+Reyes won the 2005 International Pool Tour King of the Hill Eight-ball Shootout, winning $200,000, which was the largest first-place prize of any pool tournament at the time.
 In the final, he met Mike Sigel in a best-of-three sets match, winning 8–0 in the first set and 8–5 in the second.
-The following year, Reyes won the IPT World Open Eight-ball Championship over Rodney Morris 8–6, earning $500,000, which is still the largest first place prize of any pool tournament in history.
+The following year, Reyes won the IPT World Open Eight-ball Championship over Rodney Morris 8–6, earning $500,000.
+However, due to IPT's financial problems, he has not been able to claim this sum.

-He partnered with Francisco Bustamante to represent the Philippines at the inaugural World Cup of Pool.
+Reyes partnered with Francisco Bustamante to represent the Philippines at the inaugural World Cup of Pool.
 They reached the 2006 final, where they met Earl Strickland and Rodney Morris representing the United States.
 They won seven consecutive racks to win the final 13–5.
 He also won the 2009 event once again partnering Bustamante.
 The pair met the German team of Ralf Souquet and Thorsten Hohmann in the final and won 11–9.

-Reyes still actively competes in professional events on occasions, in such events as the Southeast Asian Games, which he won six gold medalsand the Derby City Classic which he is the overall winner on five occasions.
-In 2023, at the age of 68 years old, Reyes finished third in the Derby City Classic One Pocket, with a field of over 400 players.
+In 2019 Reyes was still actively competing in international professional pool.
+Overall, he is the most successful player at the Derby City Classic, having won the overall championship on six occasions.
+He has also won five bronze medals at the Southeast Asian Games and an eight-ball bronze medal at the 2002 Asian Games.
+Despite suggestions that his skill had declined by 2019, his games still attracted large crowds at the 2019 and 2021 Southeast Asian Games.

+Reyes continues to play professionally.
+In 2023, he once again participated in the Derby City Classic one-pocket tournament, held in Southern Indiana, placing third.
+He had won in 1999, 2004, 2005, 2006, 2007 and 2014.